rancher/client-python/README.md

 ### Actions [Rancher API spec](https://github.com/rancher/api-spec/blob/master/specification.md#actions)
 From the spec
-> "Actions perform an operation on a resource and (optionally) return a result.
+> "Actions perform an operation on a resource and (optionally) return a result."

 To perform the `setpodsecuritypolicytemplate` action on a project object these are the steps.